 The CGW Workshop Series entitles the student to sit for the Certified Grant Writer® Exam two times in an attempt to pass all 5 sections of the exam.
 For the second sitting, the student needs to only retest in the sections that did not receive a passing score during the first sitting.
 There is no additional fee to sit for the exam a second time, or to attend the CGW Review Course a second time.
 The second sitting may not be sucheduled until the CGW candidate has received the exam results from the first sitting.
 A private sitting is available for the second sitting for an additional $299 plus travel expenses of the proctor.
 The private sitting must be administered by American Grant Writers' Association and proctored by a person holding a valid Certified Grant Writer® credential.

 As an IACET Approved Provider, AGWA offers CEUs.
-Students may earn 4.7 CEUs by completing all assignments and attending the entire 4-day workshop and completing assignments, and attending the 1-day Review Course.
+Students may earn 5.9 CEUs by completing all online assignments, attending the entire 4-day workshop and completing assignments, and attending the 1-day Review Course.
 The CEU certificate must be purchased before the first online assignment is turned into the instructor.